Joint finances, kicking butt, brilliant hacks, normalizing debt and more.

 But choosing the right “Buddy” is essential.
 He says “pick somebody you can trust, who will keep you honest too, and who will encourage you when you slip up.”
 Some people choose their spouse, others like Dave choose a great friend.
 Check out this post.
 Then read this post about talking with friends about money.

 Article last modified on June 23, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Save Money Faster - AMP.